-The event brings together Estonian choirs and folk dance groups from 14 European countries to the city of Leicester in the Midlands.
-The programme of performances will take the audience on a musical journey through the last 100 years of Estonian history.
+The event brought together Estonian choirs and folk dance groups from 14 European countries to the city of Leicester in the Midlands.
+The programme of performances took the audience on a musical journey through the last 100 years of Estonian history.

 Check out what our performers from 14 different countries across the Europe had to say

 The Estonian embassy in Dublin and personal contacts between Estonia and Ireland played an integral part in the formation of the Estonian ladies’ folk dance group ‘Iirised’